Bridging 2D and 3D Segmentation Networks for Computation Efficient Volumetric Medical Image Segmentation: An Empirical Study of 2.5D Solutions: Experiments

 \subsection{Experimental design}

-Despite many 2.5D methods are proposed for efficient volumetric medical image segmentation, these methods are evaluated on different datasets with different settings and backbone structures.
-The comparison between these methods has not been verified.
-Therefore, in the following experiments, we intend to systemically evaluate the performance of these 2.5D methods with the same backbone structure and settings to compare their performance on three representative segmentation datasets.

-For the first experiment, we aim to compare the performance of 2D segmentation results from different planes and the multi-view fusion results with different fusion methods.
-Then we compare the performance of different ways to incorporate inter-slice information.
-Specifically, we select the best segmentation plane to generate 2D slices according to the former experimental results.
-After that, we make a comparison of different stages and methods to fuse 2D and 3D features.
+For the first experiment, we aim to compare the performance of 2D segmentation results from different segmentation planes including sagittal (S), coronal (C) and axial (A) planes, and the 2.5D multi-view fusion results with different fusion methods including majority voting (MV), weighted voting (WV) and Volumetric Fusion Net (VFN) \cite{xia2018bridging}.
+For the second experiment, we first compare the performance of different number of input slices for multi-slice input.
+Then we compare the performance of different ways to incorporate inter-slice information including multi-slice input, applying RNNs and using attention mechanism as in \cite{zhang2020saunet} and \cite{kuang2020psi}.
+Specifically, we select the segmentation plane with best performance according to the former experimental results to generate 2D slices.
+After that, for the third experiment, we make comparisons of different stages including feature fusion at encoder stage and output stage, and different methods including Add and SE \cite{hu2018squeeze} to fuse 2D and 3D features.